kovidgoyal/kitty/docs/keyboard-protocol.rst

 and so on.
 If the modifier field is not present in the escape code, its default value is ``1`` which means no modifiers.

-When the key event is related to an actual modifier key, the corresponding modifier's bit must be set for the press event and reset for the release event.
-For example when pressing the :kbd:`LEFT_CONTROL` key, the ``ctrl`` bit must be set and when releasing it, it must be reset.
-When both left and right control keys are pressed and one is released, the release event must again have the ``ctrl`` bit reset.
+When the key event is related to an actual modifier key, the corresponding modifier's bit must be set to the modifier state including the effect for the current event.
+For example, when pressing the :kbd:`LEFT_CONTROL` key, the ``ctrl`` bit must be set and when releasing it, it must be reset.
+When both left and right control keys are pressed and one is released, the release event must have the ``ctrl`` bit set.
+See :iss:`6913` for discussion of this design.

 .. _event_types: